 Judopay is a limited company registered and based in England and Wales specialised in payment services with a focus on mobile payment solutions.
 As an established business in the European financial market, Judopay is a trusted partner from the main acquiring banks and a reputable provider amongst European market-leading brands.
 The Organisation is controlled by a Board of Directors.

-The main activity performed by the Organisation is the provision of mobile payment services, connecting merchants, end customers, partners, and businesses, secure and reliable payment experience in accordance with the Cars Schemes requirements.
+The main activity performed by the Organisation is the provision of mobile payment services, connecting merchants, end customers, partners, and businesses, secure and reliable payment experience in accordance with the Card Schemes requirements.
 The demand for Judopay’s payment solution is consistently high throughout the year and is therefore not seasonal.

 Judopay considers that modern slavery encompasses: